emptymalei/emptymalei.github.io/_itsdata/bilibili-data-project-2.md

 ## Views of Videos

 I extracted the total views averaged over 10 days for different video submission dates.
 I see the grow of views.
 The website has obtained more users as I read from the news.
 It's not surporising that the total number of views has grow to a large number, which is more than 1 billion.
+I do not find sudden changes of views.
+If any fraud data is present, abrupt changes in the pattern should be observed unless the fraud is done gradually.

 <figure markdown="1">
 ![](../assets/bilibili-data-project-2/average-views.png)